-Advent Research Materials Ltd supplies Carbon (graphite) in foil and sheet form, as well as Carbon Fibre Yarn and Carbon Fibre Tow forms in various different quantities.
+Advent Research Materials Ltd is a leading online supplier of Carbon (graphite) in foil and sheet form, as well as Carbon Fibre Yarn and Carbon Fibre Tow forms in various different quantities.

 Carbon is the fourth most abundant element in the universe by mass after hydrogen, helium and oxygen.
 It has an affinity for bonding with other small atoms including other carbon atoms and is capable of forming multiple stable covalent bonds with such atoms.
 Carbon is known to form almost ten million different compounds and is the chemical basis of all known life.